Illegal Dividends and Insolvency: The Implications of Unlawful Dividends

 The Companies Act 2006 states that dividends must solely be paid out of an organisation’s distributable profits.

-Distributable profits are realised after a company accounts for all its liabilities, such as debts, taxes and other expenses.
+Distributable profits, or accumulated realised profits, are those after a company accounts for all its liabilities, such as debts, taxes and other expenses.

 Dividends are illegal if paid out of a company’s capital reserves, or money is borrowed to fund them.